baloise/design-system/src/_coverpage.md

 > Lightweight UI-Component Library for Baloise Applications

-This is a project for building a modern Web Component using Stencil and Bulma.
+This is a project for building modern Web Components using Stencil and Bulma.

 Just give it a try and add it to your project.